 Passionflower ( Passiflora incarnata L. ) was used historically and is used currently as a mild sedative.
 In studies of mice, passionflower extracts produced decreased agitation and promoted long sleep.
 In humans, passionflower helped reduce anxiety, but there is not enough evidence to recommend it for the treatment of insomnia.
 It seems to be safe, although it may increase the effect of other drugs, especially sedatives.

 Skullcap is an herb ( Scutellaria lateriflora L. ) that was used historically as a sedative.
 It is currently found in insomnia products.
 There is no evidence to support its effectiveness or to recommend dosages.
 It has not been proven to be safe, and there is debate over whether it can cause liver toxicity.

 For centuries, Europeans have used valerian as a sedative and sleep aid.
 The valerian plant has thick roots with a foul smell.
 Valerian extract is made from the dried roots and is currently used for relaxation and for promoting sleep.
 Clinical research studies have shown inconsistent evidence for the effectiveness of valerian for insomnia.
 Valerian appears safe to use, but may impair the ability to drive or operate machinery.

-Insomnia may sometimes be related to other health issues.
-If you are experiencing frequent, severe, or worsening bouts of insomnia, or if you have had insomnia for a while, it is best to discuss it with your doctor.
+All herbs and supplements may interfere with medications you are currently taking.
+Also, insomnia may sometimes be related to other health issues.
+If you are experiencing frequent, severe, or worsening bouts of insomnia, it is best to discuss it with your doctor first.

 American Academy of Sleep Medicine